neeharperi/LT3D/README.md

 ### Requirements

 - OS: Ubuntu 18.04
-- Python: 3.7.10
+- Python: 3.8
-- PyTorch: 1.8.1
+- PyTorch: 1.10.1
-- spconv: 1.0
+- spconv: 2.0
-- CUDA: 10.1
+- CUDA: 11.1
-- CUDNN: 7.6.5
+- CUDNN: 8.0.4.30
 - CMake 3.13.2 or higher

 #### Notes
-- As part of this code release we have installed this software and run the training and evaluation scripts on a new AWS instance to verify the installation process described below.
+- As part of this code release we have installed this software and run the training and evaluation scripts in a new conda environment to verify the installation process described below.

 ### Basic Installation